isabella232/journeys.en/help/using/building-journeys/journeyevent.md

 ## General events {#section_ofg_jss_dgb}

 For this type of event, you can only add a label and a description.
 The rest of the configuration cannot be edited.
 It was performed by the technical user.
-See [Configuring an event](../event/event.md#concept_gfj_fqt_52b).
+See [](../event/event.md#concept_gfj_fqt_52b).

 ## Reaction events {#section_dhx_gss_dgb}